grame-cncm/faustwebsite/mkdocs/docs/community/made-with-faust.md

 <a href="https://github.com/olilarkin/pMix2"><img  class="mx-auto d-block" src="img/pmix.jpg"></a>

 pMix (short for preset mixer) is a sound design, composition and performance tool that facilitates the control of multiple parameters using an intuitive graphical interface.
+It includes a graphical patcher for creating a network of audio synthesis or processing nodes.
+A node could be a VST2, VST3, AU or LADSPA plug-in or it could a JIT compiled FAUST script.
+FAUST is a first class citizen in pMix and an integrated code editor and SVG display makes it a nice environment for FAUST development.

 ## [Temper JUCE plugin](https://github.com/creativeintent/temper)

 <a href="https://github.com/creativeintent/temper"><img  width="70%" class="mx-auto d-block" src="img/temper.jpg"></a>

-Temper is a digital distortion written with Faust, and compiled with JUCE for the various build targets.
+Temper is a digital distortion audio plugin targeting VST, VST3, and AU for OS X and Windows.
+It builds upon traditional waveshaping techniques using modulated filter coefficients to produce a unique phase distortion.
+The primary signal processing loop is written with Faust, and compiled with JUCE for the various build targets.

 ## [Faust Mass-Interaction](http://mi-creative.eu/tool_miFaust.html)

 <a href="http://mi-creative.eu/tool_miFaust.html"><img  class="mx-auto d-block" src="img/topo.jpg"></a>

-Collection of tools for mass-interaction physical modeling in Faust.
+mi_faust implements 1D mass-interaction models in the FAUST programming language.
+Starting from a scripted model description (see MIMS), mi_faust compiles a physical model into FAUST code.
+It handles this by generating routing functions between all the masses and all the interactions in the model.

+Head over to the FAUST community page to see examples of a series of instruments created in mi_faust, and available as web-apps !

 ## [Dynamic PedalBoard](https://wasabi.i3s.unice.fr/dynamicPedalboard/)